Garaio-REM/remcloud-message-bus-api/masterdata_context.md

 }
 ```

-### Masterdata.PersonContactData.Change
+### Masterdata.PersonContactData.Update

-This message is sent from an external message publisher to a GARAIO REM instance and allows to change communication data of a person.
+This message is sent from an external message publisher to a GARAIO REM instance and allows to update contact data of a person.
 Set the recipient property in the headers, eg `"grem_wincasa"`.
 All attributes are optional unless noted otherwise in the remarks.
 Rules for all array attributes: